How Many Km In A Mile And A Half

 Global Adoption of the Metric System

 One significant trend is the increasing global adoption of the metric system.
-While the United States remains one of the few countries that still widely uses the imperial system, there's a growing movement towards metrication in various sectors, including science, industry, and education.
+Now, while the United States remains one of the few countries that still widely uses the imperial system, there's a growing movement towards metrication in various sectors, including science, industry, and education.
 This shift is driven by the need for standardization and ease of international collaboration.

 Digital Tools and Apps